bambimaria11/capstone-project-1/README.md

 * Evaluation

 #### Dataset
-The dataset used for this project is bank-additional-full.csv.
+The dataset used for this project is banking.csv.
 It contains various features such as age, job, marital status, education, and information about the last contact with the client, among others.

 #### Exploratory Data Analysis (EDA)
 Explore the dataset to gain insights into the data distribution, relationships between features, and identify potential patterns.
-The EDA notebook can be found at notebooks/EDA.ipynb.

 #### Data Preprocessing
 Clean and preprocess the data to handle missing values, encode categorical variables, and scale numerical features.
-The preprocessing notebook can be found at notebooks/Data_Preprocessing.ipynb.

 #### Feature Engineering
 Create new features or transform existing ones to improve the model's performance.
-The feature engineering notebook can be found at notebooks/Feature_Engineering.ipynb.

 #### Model Building
 Build and train machine learning models using the preprocessed data.
 Evaluate different algorithms and choose the best-performing one.
-The model building notebook can be found at notebooks/Model_Building.ipynb.

 #### Evaluation
 Evaluate the model's performance using relevant metrics and visualize the results.
-The evaluation notebook can be found at Banking-Marketing Prediction Project.ipynb.